-- Femme Fatalons: The female one has these.
+- Femme Fatalons: The female one has long fingernails.

-- Javelin Thrower: The big one mostly uses this as a weapon and aims very well, even in dimly lit places.
+- Javelin Thrower: The big one throws javelins as his main weapon and aims very well, even in dimly lit places.

-- Lean and Mean: The group's leader is a lanky, emasciated man with oversized limbs.
+- Lean and Mean: The group's leader is a lanky, emaciated man with extremely long limbs.